-&lt;sup>1 As of April 2018, there is no English translation of this Act.
+&lt;sup>1 As of April 2023, there is no English translation of this Act.

 As for disciplinary decisions, military personnel have the right to appeal through the chain of command.
-Before the complaint is considered, advice from a judge advocate can be obtained, and is sometimes mandatory, depending on the disputed offence and disciplinary penalty given.
-If the complaint is denied the case may be brought before an appeals board made up of military representatives and chaired by a civilian judge.
-If the result still is negative for the serviceman, he has the option of instituting proceedings against the government through the civil courts.
+Before the complaint is considered, advice from a judge advocate can be obtained, and is sometimes mandatory, depending on the disputed offence and disciplinary penalty issued.
+If the complaint is overruled, the case may be brought before an appeals board made up of military representatives and chaired by a civilian judge.
+If the decision is negative, the option remains of instituting proceedings against the government through the ordinary courts.